Gianatmaja/WhizML/README.md

 WhizML will continuously be improved to serve data science use cases better.
 Some features planned for the next releases include:
 - More comprehensive artefacts logging in Wandb
-- Starter codes for data preprocessing
+- Starter codes for data preprocessing & model inference pipelines
 - Support for clustering
+- Pipeline testing